fusionjs/fusionjs.github.io/documentation/docs/guides/testing/unit.md

 ### Testing a Fusion plugin

-To unit test a service exposed by a Fusion plugin with dependencies, simply call the methods you're interested in and pass in the required dependencies as arguments:
+To unit test a service exposed by a Fusion.js plugin with dependencies, simply call the methods you're interested in and pass in the required dependencies as arguments:

 ```js
 // src/my-plugin.js